luigiusai/polyamory/README.md

     ```

-2. Place your pre-built images in `linux/x64/love` or `linux/x86/love`, depending on the platform you want to build for.
-Create one directory per LÖVE version.
-Name each directory exactly the same as the version string of the LÖVE version you're placing in there:
+2. Make a directory for each LÖVE version you want to include in your build in `linux/x64/love` or `linux/x86/love`, depending on the platform you want to build for.
+Name each directory exactly the same as the version string of the LÖVE version that will go in there:
     ```
     linux/
         x64/